 Similarly, wedding folklore is highly prized; in November 1996, a three-day wedding, uniting members of the Sinika and Gülçin tribes, in the Silvan region, delights the leftist daily Radikal.
 Fifty sheep have been sacrificed.
 But one scene particularly draws the reporters' attention, the presence of seven gunmen on the terrace of a house, with rifles, machine guns, and pistols in their hands.
 The caption of the photograph says: “That's a wedding photo!”
 Festivities, war, violence, and joy, mingled together, are supposed to astonish the reader (Radikal, November 2, 1996).

-These southeastern people, supposed-to-be warriors, quarrelsome, subjected to out-of-date honor issues, submitted to their own tribe, menaced by rival tribes and restrained by bizarre and anachronistic customs, needless to say, are mostly Kurds.
-And in fact the weapons often speak, sometimes for reasons the media don't mention: political rivalries, or dragooning of the tribe on one side of the war or on the other.
+These southeastern people, supposed-to-be warriors, quarrelsome, subjected to out-of-date honor issues, submitted to their own tribe, menaced by rival tribes, and restrained by bizarre and anachronistic customs, needless to say, are mostly Kurds.
+And in fact, the weapons often speak, sometimes for reasons the media don't mention: political rivalries, or dragooning of the tribe on one side of the war or on the other.
 The general impression given by the press is that these people do not even know why they fight each other.
 In February 1998, in the region of Siverek, a fight between the Sislice and Kesmekaya tribes lasted no less than ten hours.
-Ten thousands cartridges have reportedly been fired, but without any casualties.
+Ten thousand cartridges have reportedly been fired but without any casualties.
 The police force could apprehend 14 people but was unable to get their hands on the weapons (Milliyet, February 20, 1998).

 The reconciliation between two clans, another favorite topic of the daily newspapers, is an object of amusement, for the meal that puts an end to the vendetta (kan davası) is a curiosity for the city dwellers of the west.
 The meal is prepared for an exclusively male assembly.
-No table, of course: the men who seal peace with a common meal are cross-legged on the floor, on either side of long tablecloths, unknowingly providing the photographers with another stereotypical image of the "Oriental".
-In September 1997, the daily Sabah reports a ceremony of restoring peace after 72 years of both intertribal and “international” conflict between the Sukran (Turkish side) and the Hırba (Syrian side).
+No table, of course: the men who seal the peace with a common meal are cross-legged on the floor, on either side of long tablecloths, unknowingly providing the photographers with another stereotypical image of the "Oriental".
+In September 1997, the daily Sabah reports a ceremony of restoring peace after 72 years of both intertribal and “international” conflict between the Şükran (Turkish side) and the Hırba (Syrian side).
 The only women mentioned are the fifteen cooks who worked for a fortnight at a meal attended by 3,000 men (including the mayor of Mardin, the vali/governor and the deputy), a meal at which "only bird's milk was missing" (Sabah/Gazete Pazar, August 23, 1998).

 Two reconciliation banquets (Sabah, September 17, 1998 and August 23, 1998).
 And an election banquet (Milliyet, September 23, 1998)

 The tribal banquet of reconciliation, or of a wedding (which itself often seals a reconciliation process) has thus become a stereotype.
 The image of these cross-legging assemblies of men comes up regularly in the press.
 Ideally, the size of the assemblies is in proportion to the tribe's prestige but is also supposed to increase it.
 The photograph often includes in its field, often in the foreground, the guest of honor, a local or national politician, or sometimes the journalist himself; these guests are easily spotted at their awkwardness, as they are not used to staying for hours in this posture and do not know where to put their legs.
 In the press and, today, on the Internet, it has become an icon of the tribe, and of reconciliation, and therefore at the same time the icon of the opposite, that of inter-tribal war and vendetta.
 Meals prepared for thousands of people are not uncommon: in 2010, 15,000 men attended the meal for peace between Metinan and Kanco tribes, a politically highly significant event for the Kurdish movement (Sabah, October 11, 2010).
-Significant images and videos can easily be found when searching for the request “asiret yemegi” ("tribal banquet") on Google.
+Significant images and videos can easily be found when searching for the request “aşiret yemeği” ("tribal banquet") on Google.

 The state and the tribes

 To be fair, in 1996, the folkloric vision is not exclusive.
-Some daily newspapers are making the tribe a more serious subject.
+Some daily newspapers are making the tribe a more serious topic.
 This is the case in Zaman, in September 1997.
 Lawyer Mustafa Sefik Arkan does not portray a situation inherited from the past, but rather the history of a relatively recent process of tribalization in the region: The society's tribal structure in southeastern Anatolia was strongly reinforced, he reminds, by the policy of the Ottoman sultans, after the conquest of the border regions of Iran following the battles of Çaldıran (1514), Mercidabık (1516) and Ridaniye (1517): the sultans then relied on the tribal heads to hold these regions.
 The Ottoman state then extended the system of zeamet, which were large fiefdoms taken from the state domain (mülkiyet) and granted to the tribes in exchange for services.
 Thus, it became customary to delegate to the tribes the regalian functions of warfare and border defense.
 At the end of the 19th century, the system was reinforced by the creation of the Hamidiye (1891), auxiliary troops raised on the spot within the framework of the tribes, for the control of the southeast.
 These troops enjoyed great autonomy.
 Thus, the Hamidiye system certainly has reinforced the tribal system and furthermore reinforced inter-tribal wars, since not all the tribes were admitted into the Hamidiye system.

 The vision proposed by this article is neither orientalist nor folklorist; it is based on history and challenges the usual modernist teleology: the tribe is not presented as an anachronism, a relic from another age, but on the contrary as a phenomenon which, upon ancient bases, has recently been strengthened.

 The role of tribes in politics, especially as a transmission mechanism of the central power, was described by Martin van Bruinessen (1992).
-The system of the “village guards” must be analyzed within this context: from 1984 onwards, the Turkish state, i.e. the army and the administration of the "region under special regime" (Olaganüstü hal bölgesi, OHAL) delegated a part of its military role to armed auxiliary troops organized within the tribal framework.
+The system of the “village guards” must be analyzed within this context: from 1984 onwards, the Turkish state, i.e. the army and the administration of the "region under special regime" (Olağanüstü hal bölgesi, OHAL) delegated a part of its military role to armed auxiliary troops organized within the tribal framework.
 According Dorronsoro (o.c.), these guards were about 35,000 in 1993, 56,000 in 1995, and 89,000 in 2005.

 In a way, this system could be considered as a re-enactment of the 19th century's Hamidiye, in spite of important differences, underlined by Gilles Dorronsoro in the above-mentioned article.
 In the “village guard” system, the tribal chief negotiates with the authorities, or is contacted by them; he has the responsibility to organize his men, and to distribute weapons, wages, prebends and benefits: the power of the reis, and the tribal system, are greatly strengthened, since, on the one hand, the collaboration with the state provides important incomes, and on the other hand it often makes possible an amnesty for the crimes of blood committed by the guards, whether in the frame of fights, or not.
 Moreover, the collaboration can ensure almost impunity in the trafficking (arms, drugs) favored by the war (Bozarslan, 1997, 246).